LolipopJ/telly-bot/README.md

 ## Requirements

-This bot server requires a LTS Node version (v12.0.0+).
+The telly-bot requires a LTS Node version (v12.0.0+).

 ## Init